How to Buy a Car: Your Step-by-Step Guide to Buying the Best Ride

-While the idea of a new car is exciting, it’s important to ask yourself: Is it worth getting a new car?
-Before you begin the process of buying a car, evaluate your motivation for the purchase and whether it is necessary right now.
+The best way to buy a new car is to start with an important question: is it worth getting a new car at all?
+Before you begin the car buying process, evaluate your motivation for the purchase and whether it is necessary right now.

 Perhaps you think you need a new car because you just had family in town and didn’t have room for them in your current vehicle.
-Instead of rushing to buy a bigger car, consider how often you have visitors.
-Would it be less expensive to pay for a rental car the next time they visit?
+It might seem like buying a new vehicle is necessary.
+But first, consider whether you often have visitors, and whether this is a problem you often confront.
+Would it be less expensive instead to consider alternative modes of transportation — for instance, renting a car the next time they visit?

-If your neighbor just bought the latest Tesla, are you tempted to buy a new car because you want to keep up with the latest trends?
+Or maybe your neighbor just bought the latest Tesla, which looks great in their driveway.
+Are you tempted to buy a new car because you want to keep up with the latest trends?

 Maybe you’re simply bored with your current ride and are looking for a change of pace.
-But if getting a new car requires taking on debt, it likely isn’t worth it.
+A new car seems appealing and exciting.
+But remember: if getting a new car requires taking on debt, it likely isn’t worth it.

 So, how do you know when to get a new car?
-And how do you decide what car to buy if the timing is right?
+And if the timing is right, how do you decide which type of car to buy?
 Reviewing your reasoning will help you understand how to choose a car that fits your needs, while also preventing you from making a purchase you’ll regret.

-• Who usually rides in my car with me?
 If you have a family, you’ll want to make sure you have room for them and storage for their items.
 Likewise, you may want extra room for trips with friends.
-Thinking about your passengers will give you insight into what type of vehicle you need.
+If you’re a surfer, biker, or camper, you might need extra space for all of your gear.
+Or if you have a pet such as a dog who often travels with you, you’ll want to make room for their needs.
+Thinking about your passengers will provide insight into what type of vehicle you need.

-• How often and how far do I drive?
 If you work from home and drive once a week to get groceries, it’s probably not necessary to spend tens of thousands of dollars on the latest model.
-However, if you drive several hours a day for work, spending a little more to buy a reliable model with good mileage will pay off.
+However, if you drive several hours a day for work, or love to travel on the open road, spending a little more to buy a reliable model with good mileage will pay off.

 Budgeting for a Car Purchase

-However, this guideline doesn’t account for your personal financial situation — you need to know how much car you can afford.
-That’s why the best way to start budgeting for a car is to consider your savings and your overall budget for all of your expenses.
-If you don’t have one, make a personal budget before you start car shopping so you know how much money you can allocate toward a car payment each month (if you’re planning to take out a loan for your new car).
+So, the best way to start the car buying process is to consider your savings and your overall budget for all your expenses.
+Make sure to start with your personal budget before you begin car shopping so you know how much money you can allocate toward a car payment each month, if you’re planning to take out a loan for your new car.

-When deciding how much you should spend on a car, remember that a new car could come with new or greater expenses — even if you’re paying with cash.
-A newer car often costs more to insure, is more expensive to repair and, in some states, your registration fee will be more expensive.
-If you don’t currently have a car, plan for costs associated with gas, parking and regular maintenance.
+Remember: a new car can come with new or greater expenses — even if you’re paying with cash.
+A newer car often costs more to insure.
+It’s often more expensive to repair.
+In some states, your registration fee will be more expensive for a new car.
+And if you don’t currently have a car, plan for costs associated with gas, parking and regular maintenance.

 The best way to understand the impact of these costs is to thoroughly research your options.
 For example, you may want an SUV that is less than 5 years old with no more than 50,000 miles.
 Identify which makes and models you’re interested in, and then work with your insurance agent to understand how this might impact insurance costs.
 You can also conduct research online to estimate the cost of repairs to help you understand how much to budget for car expenses on a monthly basis.